 Oh boy, this topic is near and dear to me.
 When I decided to become a wedding planner, I was sick at home binge-watching some wedding TV shows, and before you knew it, I picked up a pile of wedding magazines and decided I would be a wedding planner.
 And yes, I had no idea what the heck I was actually doing.
 I have good news, though (15 years later!) – if you’re looking to build your portfolio as a wedding planner, you are in the right place.

 Building your portfolio is often one of the first and most anxiety-inducing steps you need to take when you decide to open your wedding business.
-In marketing, the eye buys, and it can be hard to reel in your ideal clients if you don't have a portfolio that represents the type of work that you want to be doing.
+In marketing, the eye buys, and it can be hard to reel in your ideal clients if you don’t have a portfolio representing the type of work you want to do.

-Before I share some tips and tricks for building out your portfolio, a little shameless plug if I may.
-If you are new to the wedding planning biz – I'm talking less than 5 years – I've created something just for you.
-It's everything I wish I had when I first started my wedding planning business – and you can join it right now.
+Before I share some tips and tricks for building out your portfolio, a little shameless plug, if I may.
+If you are new to the wedding planning biz and you’re looking to launch your wedding planning business, this is for you.

 Okay, now back to what you came here for.

-First, styled shoots are one of my favorite ways to build your portfolio because they show YOUR vision and allow you to connect with other wedding vendors in your area.
+First, styled shoots are one of my favorite ways to build your portfolio because they show YOUR vision and allow you to connect with other local wedding vendors.

 If you’ve been in business for a while, you probably realized that some of the over-the-top micro weddings you have been admiring on Instagram are, in fact, styled shoots.

-I believe that when you're just starting out, styled shoots are one of the absolute best ways to build your portfolio as a wedding planner because not only are you collaborating and networking with other vendors, but you're also showcasing the work YOU want to be doing.
+I believe that when you’re just starting out, styled shoots are one of the absolute best ways to build your portfolio as a wedding planner because you are collaborating and networking with other vendors and showcasing the work YOU want to be doing.
 You have control here!

 Hosting styled shoots is a great way to ensure you’re not putting out photos of mediocre budget weddings (from the clients who have hired you) and wondering why that’s all you’re attracting five years later.